hossainsany/notAppleSite/README.md

-# Netflix Landing Page Recreation
+# Apple Home Page Recreation

 This project is a recreation of Apple's Home page using HTML, CSS, SASS, JavaScript and Vite.
 It's made for portfolio purposes only.